guardian/source/packages/@guardian/source-react-components/scripts/README.md

 ## `fetch-icons`

-Pulls the SVG source of icons from Figma and updates icon components.
+Pulls the SVG source of icons from Figma and generates react components from them using [SVGR](https://github.com/gregberge/svgr).

 Run the script using the following command: